AzNOAOTares/antares-base/README.md

 need to explicitly switch to `gh-pages` branch. **Always work with the `master` branch.**

+ -- Please note that you don't really need to make any changes to gh-pages.
 ### Updating Python Files and Rendering New Documentation

 0. Ensure that Sphinx is installed in your python virtual-environment (`pip install Sphinx`)